sukikrishna/powerOutages/README.md

 ## Framing a Prediction Problem

-Relevant covariates/predictors: TOTAL.PRICE, COM.PERCEN, POPPCT_UC
+Relevant covariates/predictors: `TOTAL.PRICE`, `COM.PERCEN`, `POPPCT_UC`

-Target variable: 'IND.PERCEN'
+Target variable: `IND.PERCEN`

-Using the correlation matrix below, we wanted to find a column to predict that had some correlation but wasn't too easy to predict.
-For example, predicting TOTAL.SALES would be too easy as it's just the sum of RES.SALES, COM.SALES, and IND.SALES.
-We found that, using regression, IND.PERCEN would be a good variable with okay correlation.
+Using the correlation matrix below, we wanted to find a column prediction that had some correlation but wasn't too easy to predict.
+For example, predicting TOTAL.SALES would be too easy as it's just the sum of `RES.SALES`, `COM.SALES`, and `IND.SALES`.
+We found that, using regression, `IND.PERCEN` would be a good variable with an okay correlation.
 It would also be good to predict how much of the total electricity consumption in a state comes from industry rather than residents because so many state policies try to limit electricity consumption by residents while ignoring just how much is consumed by industry.

-We will use accuracy in predicting because we want our model predicting as closely as possible to the actual IND.PERCEN.
+We will use accuracy in predicting because we want our model to predict as closely as possible to the actual `IND.PERCEN`.
 It doesn't matter if it's over or under.

 <iframe
   src="assets/Correlation.html"